Meaning

 Meaning lives in the second question.

-People often agree on what happened and still struggle, because they disagree on what it counts as.
+People often agree on what happened and still struggle because they disagree about what it counts as.

 Many people assume coordination works like this: